Home

 The museum contains art owned by the Catholic church and typically paintings and sculptures depict religious scenes.
 Silver and gold pieces (such as bowls, candelabras, silverware, etc.) were used by the church during mass or other ceremonies.
 It also has some pieces with precious metals and gems, wooden carved images, and robes embroidered in gold that were used by priests centuries ago.

 The first salon is called the "Wood Room" and contains all wooden artifacts like a huge sculptured podium, statues, furniture, and other wood carvings.
-The second room is an exhibit of embroidered silk robes priests have worn in chronological order dating back to the Seventeeth Century.
+The second room is an exhibit of embroidered silk robes priests have worn in chronological order dating back to the Seventeenth Century.
 The third, and last room is filled with shields, candelabras, chalices, crowns, and other beautiful and ornate silver and gold pieces, many of which are adorned with precious stones.

 Considered the most important of its type in Bolivia, this museum houses pieces that belong to the Church and other churches in the region, and all date back 400-500 years to a time when the Church played an important role in the colonization of the Americas.
-It is a very small museum, and you must be very quiet and respectful when you walk through the Church, which is open to the public every day.
+It is a small museum, and you must be quiet and respectful when you walk through the Church, which is open to the public every day.

 MUSEUM OF SACRED ART